- Ph.D. Anthropology, University of Florida 2005;

 - M.A.
 Political Science, Appalachian State University 2000;

 - M.A.
 Appalachian Studies: Sustainable Development, Appalachian State University 1999;

 Dr. Schumann's research is focused on understanding interactions between civic and state actors from local-to-international perspectives.
 Since 1997, he has conducted ethnographic research on sustainability sustainable community development in rural areas of Appalachia and Wales.
 Dr. Schumann served as a policy researcher in the National Assembly for Wales as part of multi-sited research on Welsh devolution in the United Kingdom and Europe.
 He has also facilitated applied, student-led research projects in southern, central, and northern Appalachia.
 Author or co-editor of three books and numerous articles, Dr. Schumann's current interests center on comparative studies of sustainability in mountain regions worldwide.

-Title: Director of the Center for Appalachian Studies
+Title: Associate Professor; Director of the Center for Appalachian Studies

 Department: Appalachian Studies